yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 ### 2. Config file

 In your project root, create a config file with the tables schemas, and an optional `basePort` to run dynalite on.

-The config file can be written in either `json`, `js`, or `cjs` format.
+You can write the config file in either `json`, `js`, or `cjs` format.

 In `json`: